stefanwatt/trek.nvim/README.md

 # trek.nvim

-`trek.nvim` is a modern and minimalistic file explorer plugin for Neovim.
-It combines miller columns from [mini.files](https://github.com/echasnovski/mini.nvim/tree/main/readmes/mini-files.md) with a static-width, static-column layout inspired by [ranger](https://github.com/ranger/ranger).
-Designed to provide a streamlined navigation experience, `trek.nvim` is simple in both its UI and codebase, focusing on a fluid file-browsing experience without unnecessary clutter.
+Basically took [mini.files](https://github.com/echasnovski/mini.files) and changed what I don't like about it.

 ---

 ## ✨ Features

-- **Miller Column Navigation**: Effortlessly navigate directories with a clean and organized column view.
-- **Static Layout**: A fullscreen, consistent-width layout with a fixed number of columns for a smooth file-browsing experience.
-- **Simplified Codebase**: Removed confirmation popups and additional prompts for faster navigation.
+- **Miller Column Navigation**: I loved this as soon as I first tried it
+- **Static Layout**: I prefer a static, 3-column, full-height layout like in ranger
-- **LSP Integration**: Full support for LSP rename actions, seamlessly integrated from [oil.nvim](https://github.com/stevearc/oil.nvim).
+- **LSP Integration**: Took lsp renaming functionality from [oil.nvim](https://github.com/stevearc/oil.nvim) and integrated it

-Special thanks to [mini.files](https://github.com/echasnovski/mini.nvim/tree/main/readmes/mini-files.md) and [oil.nvim](https://github.com/stevearc/oil.nvim) for inspiration and source code contributions.

 ---